 Since the balance on that loan was over $55,000, that was pretty tough to swallow.
 So if you just started making student loan payments, you could be paying hundreds of dollars a month only to see your balance decrease by a fraction of that amount.

 However, the amount of interest you’re being charged doesn’t vary.
-This can lead to a situation where your monthly payment not only doesn’t pay off any principal at all, it doesn’t even cover the interest due!
-This is called negative amortization.
+This can lead to a situation where your monthly payment not only doesn’t pay off any principal at all, it doesn’t even cover the interest due.
+This is called “negative amortization.”

-Just remember that if you leave an income-driven plan, your interest may be capitalized (added to your principal balance).
+Just remember that if you leave an income-driven plan, your interest may capitalize (get added to your principal balance).
 When that happens, you are paying interest on your interest.
-No good.

-Check out this prepayment calculator to see the impact it could have on your loans.
+Check out this prepayment calculator to see the impact it could have on your loans: